elisaciotoli/Mailbox_DisastrOS/README.md

 The project implements an IPC system based on message queues in DisastrOS to allow blocking communication between processes.

-DisastrOS has been modified in order to support the possibility for processes to use mailboxes with the following structure:
+DisastrOS has been modified in order to support the possibility for processes to use mailboxes with the following structure: for each mailbox M we keep information regarding the corresponding resource R, the list of messages added to the queue and the list of processes waiting because the mailbox is empty/full (at any instant processes can be waiting either because M is empty or because M is full).

 ```c
 typedef struct Mailbox{